Who Is Stephen Colbert?

 On December 18, 2014, Colbert appeared in his final episode of The Colbert Report.
 His featured guest for the program was his friend "Grimmy," also known as the grim reaper.

-In April 2014, after David Letterman announced his plans to retire in 2015, Colbert was selected to replace him.
+In April 2014, after David Letterman announced his plans to retire in 2015, Colbert was selected to replace him as host of The Late Show.
 “Simply being a guest on David Letterman’s show has been a highlight of my career,” Colbert said.
 “I never dreamed that I would follow in his footsteps, though everyone in late night follows Dave’s lead.
 I’m thrilled and grateful that CBS chose me.
 Now, if you’ll excuse me, I have to go grind a gap in my front teeth.”

 Colbert has been married to his wife, Evelyn, since 1993.